splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/4-activities.md

 Validation:

 - Ensure that the user input int your program takes matches the options of your "screens/functionality"
+- Ensure that Staff Sale Count is a valid int

 Functions you should have:

-- read_int_range(string, outputMessage, int inputInt) - Prints a message to prompt user for input, reads an integer from user input, ensures it is in a specific range, then returns it
+- read_int_range(string prompt, int min, int max) - Prints a message to prompt user for input, reads an integer from user input, ensures it is in a specific range, then returns it
 - process_int_input(int inputInt) - Performs different operations, like changing "screens" based on the integer input
 - print_staff_details() - Asks the user for input for staff details, then outputs them